 Why videogames aren’t bad at all for children.

-First, its normal that parents don’t like it when their child only play videogames in their free time and don’t do their homework because of the videogames.
+First, its normal that parents don’t like it when their child only plays videogames in their free time and don’t do their homework because of the videogames.
 Many people say that videogames are bad for your mental health, but many studies say the opposite.

-There are many different types of games (Shooter, Adventure-games, Strategy-games) and when people say that shooters are bad doesn’t mean that all games are bad.
-Because there are many different types of games and every different type is about something different.
+There are many different types of games (Shooter, Adventure-games, Strategy-games) and many people say that shooters are bad, butthat doesn’t mean that all games are bad,because there are many different types of games and every different type is about something different.
 For example, Minecraft is different to “Call of Duty”.

-A famous brain scientist called Daphne Bavelier said in a lecture videogame are like drinking wine: There are bad uses for wine, but when you drink not too much of it can be very healthy.
+A famous brain scientist called Daphne Bavelier said in a lecture videogame are like drinking wine: There are bad uses for wine, but when you don’t drink too much of it can be very healthy.

 Some studies from her: